Ridzy619/scrapy_bot/README.md

         - Due to the instance using a public IP (so I believe), the website was quick to blacklist the IP address of the instance - thus preventing it from scraping much.Error 403 is returned after few scrapes.
             - I attempted to solve this by introducing a 403 error callback which attempts to get the catched version of the webpages from [Google Cache](http://webcache.googleusercontent.com/search?q=cache:) but this was only modestly successful as it was getting blocked by Google intermittently.
 Also, rather weirdly, the component of the application that writes the Contract information was not getting any values.
     - As the first set of solutions failed, I resorted to finding a Windows PC which I utilized to run the project.
 I faced no issues running it on Windows.
 I presume it would also work fine on Linux OS that is not cloud hosted or with proxy rotation.
+        - This solution also begins to fail after a while which points to the possibility of the host getting fingerprinted.